xkollar/xkollar.github.io/data/posts/2025-12-14-when-you-cant-test-everything.markdown

 ...) and max it out running your tests.
 If you found an error, you have your
 answer: the system is not error-free.

 But what if no errors are found?
-Was it a pure luck and the rest of the system is full of errors?
+Was it pure luck and the rest of the system is full of errors?
 We can't be certain, but hopefully we can have at least some kind of probabilistic confidence.